• Improve this Doc

 eval-items

-Items which should be searched when detecting the DDoS attack.
+Items to be searched when detecting a DDoS attack.
 Items are searched in the specified order.

 List of available items: